anujpan/beer-advocate-cli/README.md

 # BeerAdvocate

-This gem allows you to view the Beer Advocate Top 250 beers of all time and get a snipit of each brew on command.
-Put your Ruby code in the file `lib/beer_advocate`
+This gem allows you to view the Beer Advocate Top 250 beers of all time and get a snipit of each brew on command

+## Usage

+View more information on beers that are most likely impossible to find

-## Installation
+## Installation and Development

 To install, clone repo and run `bin/setup` to install dependencies

 To start the program, run `bin/beer-advocate-cli`

-## Usage

-View more information on beers that are most likely impossible to find

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+All Ruby code should be added into the file `lib/beer_advocate`

 ## Contributing